josegoliva/windowcleaner-website/articles/test.md

     - performance
     - exhibition

-title: Latinos are Very Serviceable, and People Here Like That.
+title: Latinos are Very Serviceable, and People Here dont like that
 date: 2020-03-01
 ---